Spring Cleaning! Five Top Tips & Two Top Products to Help You Get Organised!

 2. Bean Bag Door Stop

 To really get your home feeling fresh and clean, you need to let the spring breeze pass through from time to time!
-Clear away the cobwebs and freshen up your nooks and crannies, prop open your door with one of our beautiful new fabric Door Stops.
+Clear away the cobwebs and freshen up your nooks and crannies, prop open your door with one of our beautiful fabric Door Stops.
 In a range of beautiful prints, you're sure to find one to brighten your home.
 Each Door Stop has a handy carry handle for ease of moving from place to place and because it's a beanbag, it won't stub your toes.

 5 TOP TIPS For Natural Spring Cleaning Solutions!